close

 Resume Samples

 Most resume formats fall into one of two categories.
 There are functional resumes that emphasize your skills.
-These are ideal for inexperienced applicants who have developed skills through their education, but have less on the job experience.
-There are also chronological resumes – the standard choice for experienced candidates who prefer to emphasize the work they have done, and the positions they have held.
+These are ideal for inexperienced applicants who have developed skills through their education but have less on-the-job experience.

-Sometimes forgotten, is the third resume type – the combination resume.
-This format emphasizes skills, experience, and accomplishments without following the timeline of a chronological resume.
+A combination resume meshes chronological and functional resume formats.
+It emphasizes your skills, experience, and accomplishments without following the timeline of a chronological resume.

 • At least some work experience